AstarNetwork/astar-docs/docs/use/governance/subsquare_guide.md

 ---

-In case user changes their mind, the vote can be removed by clicking on the `Remove Vote` button.
+In case a user changes their mind, the vote can be removed by clicking on the `Remove Vote` button.
-This won't trigger any _unlocking period_ and user is free to cast their vote again.
+This won't trigger any _unlocking period_ and the user is free to cast their vote again.

 <Figure caption="Voting - 5" src={require('/docs/use/img/21_Subsquare_voting/voting_5.png').default } width="100%" />